OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/vrouter-mac-ip-learning-and-bfd-for-pods.rst

-Tungsten Fabric vRouter MAC Address - IP Address Learning and Bidirectional Forwarding and Detection Health Checking for Pods on Virtual Machines
+OpenSDN vRouter MAC Address - IP Address Learning and Bidirectional Forwarding and Detection Health Checking for Pods on Virtual Machines
 =================================================================================================================================================

 :date: 2020-12-11

-In Tungsten Fabric Release 2011, the Tungsten Fabric vRouter agent dynamically learns the MAC address-IP address binding of a pod deployed on a virtual machine (VM).
-This enables the vRouter agent to perform an efficient pod to pod communication in Tungsten Fabric.
+In OpenSDN Release 2011, the OpenSDN vRouter agent dynamically learns the MAC address-IP address binding of a pod deployed on a virtual machine (VM).
+This enables the vRouter agent to perform an efficient pod to pod communication in OpenSDN.

 In previous releases, the MAC address - IP address of a pod is assigned by OpenStack.
-Tungsten Fabric is unable to perform pod to pod communication as it does not have the reachability information of the pods hosted by the VMs.
+OpenSDN is unable to perform pod to pod communication as it does not have the reachability information of the pods hosted by the VMs.

-In the Contrail Command user interface (UI), the **Dynamic Address Learning** checkbox must be enabled while creating a virtual network.
+In the OpenSDN Command user interface (UI), the **Dynamic Address Learning** checkbox must be enabled while creating a virtual network.
 This enables the vRouter agent to learn the MAC address-IP address of the pods connected to the virtual network.

-In release 2011, Tungsten Fabric also supports Bidirectional Forwarding and Detection (BFD) based health check to verify the liveliness of a pod.
+In release 2011, OpenSDN also supports Bidirectional Forwarding and Detection (BFD) based health check to verify the liveliness of a pod.
 The BFD session is enabled for a list of target IP addresses.
-In release 2011, Tungsten Fabric supports IPv4 target IP addresses.
+In release 2011, OpenSDN supports IPv4 target IP addresses.
 The vRouter agent learns these IP addresses through the MAC address - IP address learning feature.
 The BFD health check session is initiated, when the vRouter agent learns the target IP